smasongarrison/D3mirt/README.md

 ```

 The `modid()` can take in raw item data or a data frame with item factor
 loadings.
+In the default mode (`efa = TRUE`) using raw data, the
-If raw data is used, the function first performs an EFA, with
+function performs an EFA, with three factors as default (`factors = 3`),
-three factors as default, and then finishes with the model
+and then finishes with the model identification.
+If, however, item
+factor loadings are already available, the function can jump directly to
+the model identification by setting `efa = FALSE`.

-identification.
-The output consists of an $S3$ object of class `modid`
+The output consists of an $S3$ object of class `modid` containing data
-containing data frames with model identification items, order of factor
+frames with model identification items, order of factor strength (based
-strength (based on sum of squares), and item factor loadings.
-The
+on sum of squares), and item factor loadings.
+The function has two
-function has two arguments: the *lower* and *upper* bound.
-In brief, the
+arguments: the *lower* and *upper* bound.
+In brief, the lower bound
-lower bound increase the item pool used in the procedure while the upper
+increase the item pool used in the procedure while the upper bound acts
-bound acts as a filter that removes items that do not meet the necessary
+as a filter that removes items that do not meet the necessary
 statistical requirements.
 This implies that the upper bound should not,
 in general, be manipulated.